MagnusThome/Revox-B77-RGB-Bargraph-VU-PPM/README.md

 - PPM (bar)
 - VU (bar) and PPM (dot)

+### Change display brightness
+First long press the front panel button __three__ times and then toggle through the different brightness levels with short presses.
+To save your choice long press again.

 ### Change "screen saver"
-First long press the button __three__ times and then toggle through any available screen savers.
+First long press the button __four__ times and then toggle through any available screen savers.
 After each short press the current choice will be shown for two seconds.
 The "screen saver OFF" option will just show the normal meter.
 To save your choice long press once again.
 And yeah, it is not a screen saver in the real sense of the word, it's just some fun color schemes that can be activated when there has been no input signal for a while.

 ### Leaving programming mode
 There is a timeout when in programming mode, if no button is pressed at all for 15 seconds the screen will blink once and you will be back in normal mode.
 If you haven't long pressed to save your current choice any change will be ignored.

 ## Correct frequency response